 It varies from the lender to lender.
-HSBC has different instructions from Halifax.
-If you contact us we can check with the appropriate mortgage company.
+Bank of Scotland has different requirements for example to Nationwide.
+If you e-mail us we can check with the relevant mortgage company.
 If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Rendlesham.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Rendlesham to see if the conveyancing will be more expensive.
+Conveyancing may be slightly more expensive based on your lender's requirements.

 How difficult is it to change firm as I need to instruct one who is on the Bank of Scotland conveyancing list.
 I instructed a family conveyancing solicitor in Rendlesham round the corner but the firm is not accepted by Bank of Scotland